objectbox/objectbox-dart/README.md

 * Dart 2.6.0+ up to the latest stable release

 Starting with Flutter 1.20, additional changes were required, starting from objectbox-dart v0.7.0.
-To make sure your Flutter application works after update to Flutter 1.20, add `objectbox_flutter_libs: ^0.9.0` as an additional dependency, in addition to `objectbox`.
+To make sure your Flutter application works after update to Flutter 1.20, add `objectbox_flutter_libs: any` as an additional dependency, in addition to `objectbox`.

 This library depends on a new Dart feature, FFI, introduced in Dart 2.5 (Flutter 1.9) as a feature preview.